Inclusive teaching is a pedagogical approach that aims to create a learning environment where all students feel valued, respected, and engaged.

-The Center for Teaching offers programs to provide evidence-based strategies and opportunities for discussion around creating equitable classrooms, including our Inclusive Teaching in Practice consultations and our Inclusive Teaching Book Club, which is open to faculty, graduate students, post-docs, and instructional staff from across campus.
-Our goal is to support instructors looking for guidance on navigating difficult dialogues and creating a sense of belonging.
+The Center for Teaching offers programs to provide evidence-based strategies and opportunities for discussion around creating classrooms that better meet the needs of all students, including our Inclusive Teaching in Practice consultations and our Inclusive Teaching Book Club, which is open to faculty, graduate students, post-docs, and instructional staff from across campus.
+Our goal is to support instructors looking for guidance on navigating difficult dialogues, facilitating civil discourse, and creating a sense of belonging.

 Our Programs